openstack-archive/fuel-docs/pages/release-notes/v5-0/030-other-enhancements.rst

 than the older scheduler.
 Users can, however, select the traditional ("naive") scheduler from the Fuel "Settings" page.
-This is discussed more in the :ref:`Scheduler, Nova<scheduler-term>` article.
+This is discussed more in the "Scheduler" article in the *Terminology Reference*.
 See `Some improvements in Nova Scheduler config
 <https://blueprints.launchpad.net/fuel/+spec/scheduler-config-improvements>`_
 for background information.